oblaxio/wingman/README.md

 2. When it detects a file change it will not restart all services, just the ones affected by the code change;
 3. You can inject environment variables to each service separately, or to all of them globally;
 4. It packs a simple reverse-proxy that allows developers to "unify" services under a single port, based on a unique service "proxy handle";
-5. When using a the proxy you can also define static, storage or SPA routes, which help you run frontend apps on the same (proxy) port with your services.
+5. When using the proxy you can also define static, storage or SPA routes, which help you run frontend apps on the same (proxy) port with your services.

 ## Installation
 To install Wingman, just use the following command: